camunda/camunda-docs-manual/content/reference/connect/index.md

 ---

-Camunda Connect provides a simple API for connecting HTTP Services and other things.
-It aims at two usage scenarios, usage in a generic system such as Camunda BPM process engine and standalone usage via API.
+Camunda Connect provides a simple API for connecting HTTP services and other things.
+It aims at two usage scenarios: usage in a generic system such as the Camunda BPM process engine, and standalone usage via API.

 # Connectors